MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 ---
 title: Change a Master Boot Record (MBR) into a GUID partition table (GPT) disk
-description: Learn how to change a Master Boot Record (MBR) into a GUID partition table (GPT) disk. ms.date: 03/07/2023 ms.topic: article
+description: Learn how to convert a Master Boot Record (MBR) partition disk into a GUID partition table (GPT) disk by using Windows or the command line. ms.date: 03/08/2023 ms.topic: article
 author: JasonGerend
 manager: brianlic
 ms.author: jgerend
 ---

 # Convert an MBR disk into a GPT disk

 > **Applies To:** Windows 10, Windows 8.1, Windows 11, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2022